 I thought I had failed as a friend and a husband, following Chidinma’s death.
 I felt the need to prove that I could cope and do things by myself.

 I felt like a failure each time I asked for help about anything including asking for help for a glass of juice.
 I knew that I was making progress when I could ask for a cup of tea without feeling that way.

-Why does it feel like I am taking 2 steps forward and three steps backward?
+Why does it feel like I am taking 2 steps forward and three steps backward in my grief stages?

 You may notice that I mentioned “grief is not linear” several times, I want you to truly understand and accept that it isn’t.
 I also found this to be true with progress.

 There were days when I thought I had made significant progress only to find myself regressing worse than I started from.
 The feeling could be likened to taking two steps forward and 10 steps backward.

 I don’t know why this happens, but I am choosing to believe that it’s part of the healing process, what I have found is that the intensity of what I am going to describe as the barber’s chair experience wears off over time.

 Can I speed up the progress in grief?

 Don’t place pressure on yourself either because you want to prove that you are strong or because other people think you should feel better or move on.